n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![Server Hostname](AoC-2021_Photos/Day_06/21.0_AoC-Day-6_12-24-21-Server-Hostname.png)

 That's it!
-All that is left is the bonus or attempt to exploit the box further and get an shell on the box.
+All that is left is the bonus or attempt to exploit the box further and get a shell on the box.

 ***Congratulations on completing this box!***